Lyme disease sleep disorders

 “Both non-restorative sleep and the chronic unremitting stress seen in these chronically ill patients contribute to disease perpetuation and progression and are associated with fatigue, cognitive impairments, decreased regenerative functioning, compromised immunity, decreased resistance to infectious disease and neurodegenerative processes,” he writes.

-Editor’s note: I have also found that Lyme disease patients can suffer from a broad range of sleep issues.
+Editor’s note: I have also found that Lyme disease patients can suffer from a broad range of sleep disorders.
 However, it can be difficult to determine whether Lyme disease or a comorbidity is responsible for the sleep disturbance.
 I have found that antibiotic treatment often improves sleep disorder symptoms.

 - Weinstein ER, Rebman AW, Aucott JN, Johnson-Greene D, Bechtold KT.
 Sleep Quality in Well-defined Lyme Disease: A Clinical Cohort Study in Maryland.
 Sleep.
 2018.